arunjunior/RPG/README.md

 # RPG
 Random Password Generator
-In this project i have created two files, one main file and the other one is support main file contains the code for gui. support file contains the algorithm for password generator.
+This project is based on gui based and designed by using tkinter library In this project i have created two files, one main file and the other one is support main file contains the code for gui. support file contains the algorithm for password generator.